Zest-studi-o/P01-Allotment-gardens/README.md

 ### Initial Discussion

-City Gardens is an initiative created in conjunction with local communities and Dublin City Council, the aim of this initiative is to encourage people who live in the inner city, particularly in apartment and flat complexes to spend some time outside gardening and socialising using public lands divided into allotments which can be used by members of the public.
+City Gardens is an initiative created in conjunction with local communities and Dublin City Council, the aim of this initiative is to encourage people who live in the inner city, particularly in apartments and flat complexes to spend some time outside gardening and socialising using public lands divided into allotments which can be used by members of the public.

 People can take an allotment for the purpose of gardening and producing fruit and vegetables, these are located in different parts of Dublin city, to allow people from different suburbs to participate in the initiative.

 There is a small fee to be able to join and members need to optimally maintain the plot, optionally fruit and veg can be produced, and 10% of this produce can be sold at local markets so the community gardens can have further social events, core funding is provided by Dublin City Hall and the fees.
 When first signing up people receive a free starter pack including a gardening and horticulture book to make the best use of the land.

-The websites purpose is to highlight the availability of the service, where the allotments are located and offer a facility for users to find information such as contact details, growing guides and gardening tips.
+The purpose of the website is to highlight the availability of the service, where the allotments are located and offer a facility for users to find information such as contact details, growing guides and gardening tips.
 The allotments are available for people of all ages and skill sets.

 #### Key information for the site

 - What is City Gardens and what does it offer.
 - What is currently going on in the community garden.
 - How to take part in the initiative and become a member.
-- A way of contacting City Gardens and enquire or provide suggestions.
+- A way of contacting City Gardens and enquiring or providing suggestions.
 - Where to find the locations for the allotment.

 ### User Stories

 #### User Goals

-- As a user I want to have the site displayed clearly in different devices.
+- As a user I want to have the site displayed clearly on different devices.
 - As a user I want to find information on what is City Gardens and how to participate.
 - As a user I want to show exactly where the gardens are located.
 - As a user I want to be able to contact City Gardens with any queries or suggestions.